snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/visionos/index.md

 The Snowplow iOS tracker supports tracking within visionOS apps.
 All the usual events, including screen views, can be tracked as for any SwiftUI app.
 We've also provided additional events and entities to help you understand your visionOS users.

-The immersive space context entity can be semi-automatically added to all events.
+The immersive space context entity is semi-automatically added to all events.

-## visionOS events

 The events are: `OpenWindowEvent`, `DismissWindowEvent`, `OpenImmersiveSpaceEvent`, and `DismissImmersiveSpaceEvent`.
+Find the schema details for the events and entities [here](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/ootb-data/visionos-swiftui/index.md).

 ### Window events